pgadn/kuik/README.md

-# kuik
+# qcuicq
-Simple UI framework for React, developed with love by PGAN-MIS web team.
+qcuicq, which stands for "custom ui component", is a simple UI framework for React, developed with love by PGAN-MIS web team.